kingToolbox/WindTerm/README.md

 - More ...

 # License
-Completely FREE for personal, schools and students use without limitations.
+Completely FREE for commercial and non-commercial use without limitations.

-For testing in commercial environment, only short-term testing within 30 days is allowed.
-Not allowed if more than 30 days.